shubhomoydas/ad_examples/README.md

     pythonw -m aad.test_concept_drift --debug --plot --log_file=temp/test_concept_drift.log --dataset=weather

 Following shows the results of integrating drift detection along with label feedback in a streaming/limited memory setting for the three datasets (*Covtype, Electricity, Weather*) which we determined have significant drift.
 We used `RETENTION_TYPE=1` in `aad.sh` for all datasets.
-The commands for generating the discovery plots are below. **These experiments will take a pretty long time to run because: (1) streaming implementation is currently not very efficient, (2) we get feedback for many iterations, and (3) we run all experiments 10 times to report an average.**
+The commands for generating the discovery curves for `SAL (KL Adaptive)` are below. **These experiments will take a pretty long time to run because: (1) streaming implementation is currently not very efficient, (2) we get feedback for many iterations, and (3) we run all experiments 10 times to report an average.**

     bash ./aad.sh weather 1000 10 0.03 7 1 0 1 1024 1 1 1
     bash ./aad.sh electricity 1500 10 0.03 7 1 0 1 1024 1 1 1